 - Parc Cwm Darran

-Parc Cwm Darran, a peaceful country park tucked away from it all in the Daran Valley, two miles north of Bargoed.
+A peaceful country park tucked away from it all in the Darran Valley, two miles north of Bargoed.
 The visitor centre, open during the summer months has a coffee shop, exhibition area and information point.
-There are picnic benches and BBQ facilities throughout the park together with an adventurs plaground for children.
+There are picnic benches and BBQ facilities throughout the park together with an adventure playground for children.